Suveett/ram-setu/README.md

     1. Darshan- Pay homage to the gods
     2. Dhyana- Expand yourself into the unknown
     3. Yog- Perform yoga, we pay you for that
-    4. Kriya- Play games with Semi Alien gods
+    4. Kriya- Play games with Demi Alien gods